Tyendinaga (Mohawk) Airport

 Tyendinaga (Mohawk) Airport (TC LID: CPU6) is a registered aerodrome that is open to the public and caters mainly to general aviation.
 The aerodrome is located in Tyendinaga Mohawk Territory, 3 NM southwest of Tyendinaga, Ontario, Canada, north of the Bay of Quinte between Kingston and Belleville.

 History

 Originally known as Deseronto Airport, the field opened in 1917 as a training school for pilots during World War I. During World War II, it hosted the No. 1 Instrument Navigation School for the British Commonwealth Air Training Plan, providing advanced instrument-navigation training to air crews.
 During this time, the airport was also used as the primary relief landing field for the Central Flying School, based out of RCAF Station Trenton.

-The aerodrome is currently the site of the First Nations Technical Institute and the First Nations Flying School.
+The aerodrome is currently the site of the First Nations Technical Institute and the First Peoples' Aviation Technology – Flight Training Program.

 Historical aerodrome information

 In approximately 1942 the aerodrome was listed as "RCAF Aerodrome - Mohawk, Ontario" at 44°11′N 77°07′W with no variation or elevation listed.
 The field was listed as "all hard surfaced" and had three runways listed as follows: